 RELATIONSHIP WITH SPATIAL STUDIES MINOR

 The Spatial Studies Minor is an interdisciplinary program, which focuses on developing and applying spatial thinking in creative ways for research and studies in various academic fields.
 The Spatial Studies Minor curriculum includes a diverse choice of the electives from various disciplines such as environmental science, natural sciences, humanities, and social sciences.
 In comparison, the GIS pathway program curriculum only contains the classes that largely focus on GIS fundamentals and technical skills.
 In addition, the pathway students will have opportunities to work with the faculty of the GIS Department and take Esri trainings through the Department’s arrangement.
 Through careful advising, the requirements for the GIS pathway can be fulfilled within the Spatial Studies Minor.

-The Spatial Studies Minor students who did not take the pathway program are encouraged to apply for the MS GIS or MGIS program through the regular application procedure.
+The students who did not take the pathway program are encouraged to apply for the MS GIS or MGIS program through the regular application procedure.

 WHO CAN APPLY

-Any senior with a minimum GPA of 2.7 is eligible to apply for the GIS Pathway program.
+Students with a minimum GPA of 2.7 are eligible to apply for the GIS Pathway program.

 WHEN TO APPLY